eduvpn/documentation/SERVER_DISCOVERY.md

 NOT if the network is down?
 Maybe the 410 (or maybe also 404?) thing is really the best?

-**FIXME**: do we handle VPN server removals?
-Maybe we should just delete them from the app as well when they are no longer listed in the `server_info_url` or `server_group_url`?
-That would allow us to remove servers if they no longer follow our policies.
-Of course this does NOT hold for manually added VPN servers...

 # Discovery Files

 ## Organization file